 Bar plot illustrating the genomic distribution of differentially accessible TEs between adult and PND15 spermatogonial cells;

-IGV genomic snapshots of the of exemplary genes Lncenc1 and Platr14 showing LTRs from RepeatMasker and the average normalized RNA-seq and ATAC-seq coverage (RPKM).
+Genomic snapshots from the Integrative Genomics Viewer (IGV, Broad Institute) of Lncenc1 and Platr14 showing LTRs from RepeatMasker and the average normalized RNA-seq and ATAC-seq coverage (RPKM).
 LTR loci were extracted using RepeatMasker.
-Pup (PND15 ATAC-seq and PND14 RNA-seq samples) spermatogonia are represented in green and adult (PNW20 ATAC-seq and PNW8 RNA-seq samples) spermatogonia are represented in orange and overlaid in each of the IGV tracks;
+RNA-seq data corresponds to literature PND14 and adult (PNW8) spermatogonial cells and ATAC-seq data to PND15 and adult (PNW20) spermatogonial cells, respectively;

 Dot plots of top transcription factor motifs enriched in the less accessible ERVKs and ERVL subtypes.
 Each dot corresponds to a motif.
 The differential gene expression of each transcription factor was extracted from the PNW8 vs PND14 comparison from literature RNA-seq, and is shown as color coded Log2 FC.
 The size of the dot indicates the HOMER motif enrichment adjusted P of each motif.